Here's my complete guide to visiting the Romantic Road in Bavaria Germany.

 And yet, despite my own aversion to crowds and hassles, Neuschwanstein appeals.
 It's just so romantic with its majestic turrets, decadent interior, and dramatic historical backstory.
 Neuschwanstein is essentially the embodiment of a fairy tale, a fairy tale spun by a daydreaming king, Mad King Ludwig, whom I spoke of above.

 Ludwig was a reclusive king, loner, and possibly a misanthrope.
 Ludwig didn't care much for affairs of state either.
 Instead, his life work was his pathological obsession with castle building, something you might expect from a "mad" king.

 Neuschwanstein took 24 years to build.
 It's a prime example of 19th century Romantic style architecture, sprinkled with numerous tower, gables, turrets, and balconies.
 Inside, it's full of vibrant color and depicts scenes from Richard Wagner's operas.
 The highlights are the Throne Room, Singer's Hall, and Ludwig's fancy bedroom.

 You'll have to reserve a spot ahead to ensure admission.
-Read my guide with tips for visiting.
+Click here for my guide to Neuschwanstein Castle with tips for visiting.
 Be forewarned, the tour is a bit slap dash, disappointing, and short on information.
 You'll want to linger longer inside the castle, but can't.